TheThingsIndustries/lorawan-stack-docs/doc/content/api/reference/http/routes/_index.md

 <!--more-->

-All routes are prepended with `/api/v3`, except where noted.
+- All routes are prepended with `/api/v3`, except where noted.

+- Set the `User-Agent` HTTP header containing the name and version of the client.
+That way, a network operator can help finding out potential issues using the logs.

 <br>